dataux/dataux/README.md

 * *Hackable Functions* Add custom go functions to extend the sql language.
 * *Joins* Get join functionality between heterogeneous sources.
 * *Frontends* currently only MySql protocol is supported but RethinkDB (for real-time api) is planned, and are pluggable.
-* *Backends*  Elasticsearch, Google-Datastore, Mongo currently implemented.
+* *Backends*  Elasticsearch, Google-Datastore, Mongo, Cassandra, BigTable, Kubernetes currently implemented.
 Csv, Json files, and custom formats (protobuf) are in progress.

 ## Status
 * NOT Production ready.
 Currently supporting a few non-critical use-cases (ad-hoc queries, support tool) in production.